 - Unable to monitor sleep

-- Fails to track number of stairs climbed
+- Fails to track the number of stairs climbed

 - Very easy for kids to lose, especially during play